Unlock your winning potential with daily...

 How Many Races are There at Cheltenham?

-The Cheltenham Festival was expanded to 4 days in 2005 and since then has grown to include 7 races on each day, 28 in total across the Festival.
+The Cheltenham Festival has a total of 28 races.
+It was first expanded to 4 days in 2005 and has since grown to have 7 races on each day.

 How can I Watch Cheltenham Festival for Free?

-ITV will be showing 24 of the 28 races at Cheltenham in 2025, with the final race of each day not covered by ITV.
+ITV typically show 24 of the 28 races at Cheltenham, with the final race of each day typically not covered by ITV – but the exact schedule has not been announced yet.
 This means streaming through ITVX will also be available for free in the UK.

 If you want to watch on the go or to ensure you catch every race, all our bookmaker partners offer livestreaming of races shortly before the race time.
 In order to do this, you usually will have had to place a bet within the last 7 days, terms for streaming with each bookmaker can be found on their website.